Editorial Style Guide

 • Framing must match the source.
 When citing a book, paper, or article, the page’s framing must accurately represent that source’s actual argument.
 Don’t paraphrase a source into a position it didn’t take.

 • Statistical and quote claims need a source.
-Every “X% of startups…”, every named-person quote, every cited study, and every method-specific sample-size guidance (“5-10 customers”, “200 responses”) must have a resolvable reference, or it gets framed as a rule of thumb.
+Every “X% of startups…”, every named-person quote, every cited study, and every method-specific sample-size guidance (“5-10 participants”, “200 responses”) must have a resolvable reference in the References section, or it gets framed as a rule of thumb.
 No unsourced statistics.
 No invented attributions.

 If a claim cannot be sourced, the claim leaves the page.
 Better a tighter page than a confidently wrong one.